James McDaniel or McDonald1762 - 1820 (57 years)

 Sarah McDaniel (Stoker), b.
 26 May 1805, Galia Co., Ohio, Raccoon Township, died Mar.
 7, 1857, Trader's Point, Potawatamie Co., Iowa.

-4. The following is a partial quote rom an article entitled: "The Michael and Catherine Eller Stoker family as early Mormons in Ohio and Missouri," by Jimmie "B" Stoker, November 24, 1993, as reprinted in the book "Our Stoker Family Histories 1731-1881," Vol. II, comp. and ed. by Elyane Stoker, 2004, printed by Stevenson's Genealogy Center, Provo, UT.
+4. The following is a partial quote from an article entitled: "The Michael and Catherine Eller Stoker family as early Mormons in Ohio and Missouri," by Jimmie "B" Stoker, November 24, 1993, as reprinted in the book "Our Stoker Family Histories 1731-1881," Vol. II, comp. and ed. by Elayne Stoker, 2004, printed by Stevenson's Genealogy Center, Provo, UT.
 See the notes of Michael Stoker (1762-1838) for the full transcript of this article:

 "The Stokers join the LDS Church.